 There are several key ingredients involved in creating a foundation, as well as proper steps to ensure a safe, sturdy base.

-- Footings: The foundation’s footings are made using concrete.
+- *Footings: The foundation’s footings are made using concrete.
 These are bases that are designed to support foundation walls and columns depending on what type of foundation you are building.
-The minimum standards for footings typically call for them to be as deep as the supported wall is thick.
+The minimum standards for footings typically call for them to be as deep as the supporting wall is thick.
 The width for the footing is typically going to be twice the width for the wall that the footing is supporting.
 In most areas, building codes require that footings are installed under the frost line, which can range from 18 inches to 48 inches at a minimum depending on what region of the country you are in.
-The footings generally have to be built separately, but in some circumstances you can pour your footings at the same time that you are pouring concrete slabs as well.
+The footings generally have to be built separately, but in some circumstances, you can pour your footings at the same time that you are pouring concrete slabs as well.

 - *Foundation Walls: A foundation wall is responsible for connecting footings to the house structure’s primary floor.
 You can either create these foundation walls using concrete blocks or you can pour concrete instead.
 If you are making a poured concrete foundation, then you are going to need to have forms built that are braced properly and level so that the concrete can be held in place until the point where it has cured.
 This type of project typically requires an expensive crew in order to ensure that it is performed in a timely manner.
 Once the pouring begins, it has to be completed.
 With this type of foundation, mistakes can be expensive and difficult to correct.
 Concrete blocks tend to be significantly easier to use in comparison to poured concrete, and they also do not require the use of forms.
 You are able to work at any pace that you like, meaning that you can work on your own and can stop and start whenever you like.
 When a mistake is made, it is typically much easier to correct and does not involve much additional cost.

-Choosing the Right Foundation
+How to Choose the Right Foundation

 - *The cost of the foundation project.